container-storage-interface/spec/spec.md

 This RPC will be called by the CO to provision a new volume on behalf of a user (to be consumed as either a block device or a mounted filesystem).

 This operation MUST be idempotent.
-If a volume corresponding to the specified volume `name` already exists, is accessible from `accessibility_requirements`, and is compatible with the specified `capacity_range`, `volume_capabilities` and `parameters` in the `CreateVolumeRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeResponse`.
+If a volume corresponding to the specified volume `name` already exists, is accessible from `accessibility_requirements`, and is compatible with the specified `capacity_range`, `volume_capabilities`, `parameters` and `mutable_parameters` in the `CreateVolumeRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeResponse`.

+The `parameters` field SHALL contain opaque volume attributes to be specified at creation time.
+The `mutable_parameters` field SHALL contain opaque volume attributes that are defined at creation time but MAY also be changed during the lifetime of the volume via a subsequent `ControllerModifyVolume` RPC.
+Values specified in `mutable_parameters` MUST take precedence over the values from `parameters`.

 Plugins MAY create 3 types of volumes: